DavidStevensonVtex/Linux/The-Linux-Command-Line/ch11/environment.md

 * ~/.bashrc A user's personal startup file.

 The ~/.bashrc is probably the most important startup file from the ordinary user's point of view, because it is almost always read.

+#### What's  in a Startup File?

+A typical .bash_profile might run ~/.bashrc (if it exists) to get aliases and functions, set and export the PATH variable.